-We sat down with senior manager of customer care, Josh Holloway, and senior manager of customer retention, Andrew Pickle, to discuss the small shifts in their approach to customer care that can make massive improvements to the end result.
+We sat down with senior manager of customer success, Josh Holloway, and senior manager of customer retention, Andrew Pickle, to discuss the small shifts in their approach to customer success that can make massive improvements to the end result.

-Customer care is all about people.
+Customer success is all about people.
 How do you ensure that your team members carry out your departmental mission and represent the business well?

 Josh: My team is mostly dealing with inbound calls.
 This means the person on the other end of the phone has a question or problem they need help solving.
 Framing this interaction as a human-to-human interaction really helps the team focus on treating people with the respect they deserve.

-What do you think is the key to succeeding in customer care?
+What do you think is the key to succeeding in customer success?

 Andrew: All too often, customer service turns into a game of surface-level numbers.
 Teams run into trouble when their only goal is to meet a quota of calls throughout the day.
 This, of course, is vital but cannot stand alone as a metric.